Vehicle registration plates of Iowa

 The U.S. state of Iowa first required its residents to register their motor vehicles in 1904.
 Registrants provided their own license plates for display until 1911, when the state began to issue plates.

 Plates are currently issued by the Iowa Department of Transportation through its Motor Vehicle Division.
-Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles, trailers and the 1945 base plate.
+Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles and trailers.